int08h/roughenough/README.md

 Roughtime features not implemented:

+* Leap-second smearing.
+* Ecosystem-style response fault injection.
 * On-line key rotation.
 The server must be restarted to generate a new delegated key.
-* Ecosystem-style response fault injection.
-* Multi-request Merkle tree is not built.
-Each request gets its own response with `PATH` empty and `INDX` zero.
+* Multi-request Merkle Tree batching.
+For now each request gets its own response with `PATH` empty and `INDX` zero.

+Other notes:

-Error-handling is not robust.
+* Error-handling is not robust.
 There are `unwrap()`'s and `expect()`'s in the request handling path.

-The server is a dead simple single-threaded `recv_from` loop. `mio` and `tokio` are intentionally avoided to keep the implementation straightforward and maximize comprehensibility by newbie Rustaceans.
+* The server is a simple single-threaded `recv_from` loop. `mio` and `tokio` are intentionally avoided to keep the implementation straightforward and maximize comprehensibility by newbie Rustaceans.
 Blazing async ninja speed is not a goal.

-Per-request heap allocations could be reduced: a few `Vec`'s could be replaced by lifetime scoped slices.
+* Per-request heap allocations could be reduced: a few `Vec`'s could be replaced by lifetime scoped slices.

-Constants aren't consistently used.
+* Constants aren't consistently used.
 A few hard-coded magic numbers remain.
+* Goal of using self-contained dependencies did not bear fruit.
+Many transitive dependencies lengthen the build-time.
+Build is (to me) too long for such a simple project.

 ## About the Roughtime Protocol
 [Roughtime](https://roughtime.googlesource.com/roughtime) is a protocol that aims to achieve rough